-App fraud is increasing in part because of a fragmented ecosystem with many middlemen taking their own direction with ads.
-Real-time fraud abatement allows you to avoid incentivized traffic, click stuffing, platform mismatches and other unwanted traffic to best target your audiences.
+Mobile ad fraud is increasing in part because of a fragmented ecosystem with many middlemen taking their own direction with ads.
+Kochava mobile user app analytics tools with real-time fraud abatement allows you to avoid incentivized traffic, click stuffing, platform mismatches and other unwanted traffic to best target your audiences.

 Write your own traffic rulesEnable Traffic Verifier at either the account or app level.
 For best practices, however, we recommend turning this feature on for an account.